Media and Good Governance

 A vibrant, professional and critical media can contribute effectively to addressing some of the governance, development and environmental challenges facing the region.
-During the strategy period, therefore, the MFWA will work with its partners towards ensuring that: The media in West Africa are more independent and professional, and contribute to democracy and development in the region.
+During our strategy period (2015-2020), therefore, the MFWA will work with its partners towards ensuring that: The media in West Africa are more independent and professional, and contribute to democracy and development in the region.

-Our efforts towards the attainment of the above objective under the MDGG Programme will be focusing on the following:
+Our efforts towards the attainment of the above objective under this Programme will be focusing on the following:

 - Promoting Media professionalism and sustainability